Volume 05 Issue 05

 - The employer is voluntarily using the information to benefit individuals with disabilities.

 Employers should remember that state or local laws sometimes permit or encourage affirmative action.
-In those cases, an employer may invite voluntary self-identification only if the employer uses the information to benefit individuals with disabilities.
+In those cases, or if an employer is voluntarily adopting an affirmative action program independent of any law, an employer may invite voluntary self-identification only if the employer uses the information to benefit individuals with disabilities.
+Also, the invitation to self-identify must be necessary in order to provide the benefit.

 Where an employer seeks self-identification of disability status, it must do the following: